-Filter DNS on home or office network · Cloudflare for Teams documentation
+Filter DNS on home or office network

 You will need to make a one-time change to your router to use Cloudflare Gateway for DNS filtering for all devices in your network.

-Instructions to change your router's DNS settings are available in the Cloudflare for Teams dashboard.
+Instructions to change your router’s DNS settings are available in the Zero Trust dashboard.
 Navigate to the

 Locations page and expand the location you want to configure.
 Click